 Hi there!
 I’m Sarah, the voice of Feast for a Fraction.
-I’m a graduate of the Institute of Culinary Education and a former personal chef and caterer, but my real passion is teaching.
+I’m a graduate of the Institute of Culinary Education with a degree in Culinary Arts and a former personal chef and caterer, but my real passion is teaching.
 I also happen to be a single mom wanting to provide for my daughter, even on a limited budget.
 I want to show that it is possible to eat (and live) well on a budget!

 I’m a 30-something momma doing my best to put delicious food on the table without blowing my budget.
 While I was raised to shop the clearance racks and never pay full price for anything, I didn’t exactly learn good budgeting or money habits.
 I lacked self-control and planning.